OctoD/tiinvo/docs/modules/Num.md

 `boolean`

+true if a is greater or equal to b

 #### Defined in

-src/Num.ts:242
+src/Num.ts:258

 ▸ **gte**(`a`): [`Unary`](Fn.md#unary)<`number`, `boolean`\>

-Returns true if `a` is great or equal to `b` if `b` is specified, otherwise returns a function which once called returns true if `b` is great or equal to `a`
+Returns a function which once called returns true if `b` is great or equal to `a`

 **`Example`**